grew-nlp/grew_doc/content/install.md

 # Grew installation

+The installation proceeds in two steps: first, installation of the native library and second, installation of the Python library

+Note: if you use docker, a `dockerFile` is available with everything installed in it, see [Docker page](../docker).

+## Step 1: native library

 **Grew** is implemented with the [Ocaml](http://ocaml.org) language.
-**Grew** is easy to install on Linux or Mac OS&nbsp;X (installation on Windows should be possible, but this is untested).
+It is easy to install on Linux or Mac OS&nbsp;X (installation on Windows should be possible, but this is untested).

-A GTK interface is available (again on Linux and Mac OS&nbsp;X, untested on Windows) separately.

-:warning: If you run into trouble using the instructions of this page, feel free to open an issue on [GitLab](https://gitlab.inria.fr/grew/grew_doc/issues).
+:warning: If you run into trouble using the instructions of this page, feel free to [open an issue on GitLab](https://gitlab.inria.fr/grew/grew_doc/issues) or to [contact the developer](mailto:Bruno.Guillaume@inria.fr?subject=Install%20of%20Grew).

-## Option 1: Basic installation without GTK interface

 ### On Linux
   * First installation
     * `apt-get install wget opam m4 aspcud` # Prerequisite
     * `opam init -a -y --comp 4.06.0` # Download and install Ocaml (4.06.0)
-    * ```eval `opam config env` ``` # Make Ocaml ready to use know
+    * ```eval `opam config env` ``` # Make Ocaml ready to use now
     * `opam remote add talc "http://talc2.loria.fr/semagramme/opam"` # Add the talc OPAM repository
-    * `opam install grew` # Install Grew
+    * `opam install grew grewpy` # Install Grew

   * Test
     * Try the command `grew version`